nguyenhuy/AsyncMessagesViewController/README.md

 pod 'AsyncMessagesViewController'
 ````

 Can't do it?
-Well I'm sorry but the pod won't be available until AsyncDisplayKit hits v1.2 and [this commit](https://github.com/slackhq/SlackTextViewController/commit/0012e6bb70cd49c5c31b3532ec5ca2bc68ed1c35) goes to a release.
+Well I'm sorry but the pod won't be available until AsyncDisplayKit hits v1.2.

 ### Without CocoaPods
 Copy the `Source\` directory to your project and install all dependencies.